-- Germans value cleanliness at all places, be it at home or on the streets.
+- Germans value cleanliness in all places, be it at home or on the streets.

 - While drinking with someone it is customary to maintain eye contact when saying cheers, or else you will be considered rude.

 - If invited for a luncheon or dinner, gifting is expected.
-Popular gifts include yellow roses (not red roses or carnations or lilies or chrysanthemums; each have different significances), imported wine, and sweet treats.
+Popular gifts include yellow roses (not red roses or carnations or lilies or chrysanthemums; each has a different significance), imported wine, and sweet treats.

 - The international norms in table etiquette are followed in Germany.
-For instance, fork is held on the left hand and knife on the right.
+For instance, the fork is held in the left hand and the knife in the right.

 Literature in the German language has gone through multiple changes since the Middle Ages.
-Down the years, it has found influences from the old German traditions, then the literary scenario in Europe, and later the political situations, especially during the Nazi regime.
-Famous literary works in German include the Grimm Fairytales by Jacob and Wilhelm Grimm, Tristan und Isolde by Gottfried Von Strassburg, Essais de Théodicée or “Theodicy: Essays on the Goodness of God, the Freedom of Man, and the Origin of Evil” by Gottfried Wilhelm Leibniz, Also sprach Zarathustra or “Thus Spoke Zarasthustra” by Frierich Nietzsche, and numerous others in a variety of genres and themes.
+Over the years, it has found influences from the old German traditions, then the literary scenario in Europe, and later the political situations, especially during the Nazi regime.
+Famous literary works in German include the Grimm Fairytales by Jacob and Wilhelm Grimm, Tristan und Isolde by Gottfried Von Strassburg, Essais de Théodicée or “Theodicy: Essays on the Goodness of God, the Freedom of Man, and the Origin of Evil” by Gottfried Wilhelm Leibniz, Also Sprach Zarathustra or “Thus Spoke Zarathustra” by Friedrich Nietzsche, and numerous others in a variety of genres and themes.
 Till 2013, German writers have won 13 Nobel Prizes in Literature, the last being in 2009, by Herta Muller.

 Germany has a modern, liberal, and globalized society, maintaining a high living standard.
 The people value education and family.
-They enjoy gender equality and are tolerant towards homosexuals.
-In the past decade, they have started to acknowledge the ethno-cultural diversity in the country.
+They enjoy gender equality and are tolerant of homosexuals.
+In the past decade, they have started to acknowledge the ethnocultural diversity in the country.

 In the present times, traditional clothing in Germany is worn only during special occasions like weddings and festivals.
 If you wish to get a glimpse of the rich traditions Germany has in terms of fashion, attend the Oktoberfest.
 The local crowd usually like dressing up traditionally; women in their Dirndl in vibrant colors, and men in their Lederhosen.
 Dirndl is a traditional women’s attire that comprises a fitting bodice and blouse with a skirt and apron.
 According to customs, the married women’s apron is knotted.
-Lederhosen is a leather trouser for men.
-It is worn either short (above the knee) or long (as a capri, just below the knee).
-Men often pair the lederhosen with a light colored shirt and haferl shoes.
+Lederhosen is leather trousers for men.
+It is worn either short (above the knee) or long (as a Capri, just below the knee).
+Men often pair the lederhosen with a light-colored shirt and haferl shoes.

 Germans love their cuisine, and so does the entire world.
 From sausages to the sumptuous Black Forest Cherry Cake, no one does it better than a German.
-In the country although, each region features their own style of cooking, dishes and tastes.
+In the country, each region features its own style of cooking, dishes, and tastes.